Search by name, year or event

 King Cnut (Canute) ( 1016 - 1035 )

-1017 - Canute marries Emma of Normandy, the widow of Ethelred II.
+1017 - Canute marries Emma of Normandy, the widow of Aethelred II.
 Canute divides England into four earldoms - Northumbria Wessex, Mercia and East Anglia.

-1027 - Canute make a pilgrimage to Rome to demonstrate his alliance with the Church, and attends the coronation of the Pope
+1027 - Canute makes a pilgrimage to Rome to demonstrate his alliance with the Church, and attends the coronation of the Pope

 1028 - In addition to his existing kingdoms Canute becomes King of Norway